 Commodity Markets - Machine Learning Model and Analytics

-Agricultural commodities (corn, soybeans, rice, and wheat) make up a large portion of staple food and animal feed consumed worldwide .
-United States is the largest exporter of some of the staple commodities (36 percent of global corn, share close to 40 percent of global soybean, 16 percent of world wheat production).
-The export prices of these commodities are more volatile than overall U.S. export prices.
-This volatility is demonstrated in the below figure, which tracks price changes over time for corn,soybeans, and wheat exports, and crude oil imports.
+Many people and animals around the world depend on agricultural commodities (corn, soybeans, rice, and wheat) as their main food sources.
+United States is the biggest exporter of some of these essential commodities (36 percent of global corn, almost 40 percent of global soybean, 16 percent of world wheat production).
+The export prices of these commodities change more frequently and unpredictably than U.S. export prices in general.
+The figure below shows how the prices of corn, soybeans , wheat exports, and crude oil imports have fluctuated over time.

 png